4 Amazing Ways to Store Weed to Keep It Fresh

 Do's and Don’ts:

 Here is where you find out if your current cannabis cache is adequate or not!
 We confess that we generally store our own stash in the same plastic sleeves they come in from the dispensary – resealable, squeeze together ziplock baggies.
 However, more dispensaries are either selling you cannabis that comes in vacuum sealed cans or even childproof-capped medicine bottles.
-But once you open those, they aren’t exactly as airtight as you need them to be for more than a few weeks of storage at best.
+But once you open those, unless you have a way of vacuum sealing them back up afterwards, they aren’t exactly as airtight as you need them to be for more than a few weeks of storage at best.

-Here are some things that we weed enthusiasts do wrong (be ashamed, very ashamed - we were):
+Here are some things that we cannabis consumers do wrong (be ashamed, very ashamed - we were):

-- Don’t leave your ganja exposed to direct sunlight, which could make your nugs fade, make them brittle, and slowly vaporize the THC, CBD and other cannabinoids - thus losing potency and flavor.
+- Don’t leave your marijuana buds exposed to direct sunlight, which could make your nugs fade, make them brittle, and slowly vaporize the THC, CBD and other cannabinoids - thus losing potency and flavor.

-- Don’t roughly handle your cannabis or you could lose a lot of the silvery trichomes – where most of your weed’s effects and potency come from.
+- Don’t roughly handle your cannabis or you could lose a lot of the silvery trichomes – where most of your weed’s health benefits, effects and potency come from.

-- Don’t freeze – deep freezing your buds or nugs is somewhat controversial because your weed can become crumbly, brittle and you could lose trichomes when handling frozen buds!
+- Don’t freeze – deep freezing your buds or nugs is somewhat controversial because freezing temperatures can cause your weed can become crumbly, brittle and you could lose trichomes when handling frozen buds!
 If you do freeze some of your sesh stuff, let it thaw completely before handling it.

-- Don’t store in the refrigerator, because temperature fluctuations from opening and closing the refrigerator door could turn your marijuana moldy and mildewy.
+- Don’t store in the refrigerator, because temperature fluctuations from opening and closing the refrigerator door could cause mildew and mold growth.

 - Don’t store cannabis above the stove, near electronics or any other heat source.

-- Don’t store your pot in in plastic bags, because of the many factors that can lead to the degradation of your cannabis flower, the biggest culprits are light, air and molds - and plastic bags are poor protection from all of these!
+- Don’t store your cannabis plant in simple plastic bags like a sandwich bag bought from grocery stores, because of the many factors that can lead to the degradation of your cannabis flower, the biggest culprits are UV rays, humidity and temperature changes - and plastic bags are poor protection from all of these!

-- Don’t store your herb in paper or aluminum foil for similar reasons to avoiding plastic; plus, if your weed is moist, the paper could stick to it, maybe even peel off some of the trichomes.
+- Don’t store your cannabis products in paper or aluminum foil for similar reasons to avoiding plastic; plus, if your weed is moist, the paper could stick to it, maybe even peel off some of the trichomes.

 (A baggie of weed, image from Deanie Muerto on Instagram)

-Now that we have warned and berated you about the things you are probably doing wrong (and, if we’re honest, we have all done these things), here is how you should store your cannabis strains:
+Now that we have warned and berated you about the things you are probably doing wrong (and, if we’re honest, we have all done these things), here is how cannabis storage should look to properly store your favorite cannabis strains:

 1) Mason jars or glass preserving jars are the easiest, most economical way to store up your marijuana!
 There are several benefits to storing your pot buds in a sealed glass jar – they have rubber seals and so are airtight and superbly smell-proof (a little discretion can go a long way, especially if you live in an apartment building like we do).
-Mason-type jars also don’t stop the curing process, so your buds may actually continue to cure and thus increase in potency over time!
-Also, air-tight glass jars won’t affect the natural smell or the taste of your weed stash whereas plastics, metals and even some types of wood might!
-Additional benefits of glass preserving jars are that they won’t cause trichomes to break off due to static, like plastic bags notoriously tend to, and your snug little smoke stash should last for up to a couple of years, without losing potency, if your ganja jars are kept in a cool, dark place.
+Glass Mason type jars also don’t stop the curing process, so your buds may actually continue to cure and thus increase in potency over time!
+Also, airtight glass jars won’t affect the natural smell or the taste of your weed stash, whereas plastics, metals and even some types of wood might!
+Additional benefits of glass preserving jars are that they won’t cause trichomes to break off due to static, like plastic bags notoriously tend to, and your snug little smoke stash should last for up to a couple of years, without losing potency, especially if your ganja jars are kept in a cool, dark place where humidity levels are monitored.

-2) Vacuum sealed food-preserving bags like FoodSaver, NutriChef and a host of others are good ganja storage options.
+2) Food-preserving bags like FoodSaver, NutriChef and a host of others are good ganja storage options.
 They are as economical as $35 for a small simple unit to upwards of $125 or more for a larger unit with all the bells and whistles.
 Depending on the size of your food sealer, you can vac between 50-1000 g of your weed.
 Without air surrounding your weed, mold and mildew cannot grow and your beloved buds are safe, the smell and flavor are unaffected.
-Whereas with glass jars your weed can stay potent for up to a couple of years, vacuum sealed food bags should keep you seshables safe for even longer, practically indefinitely!
+Whereas with glass jars your weed can stay potent for up to a couple of years, airtight glass and food bags should keep you seshables safe for even longer, practically indefinitely!

-(A large vacuum sealed bag of weed, image from Cannagrowers on Instagram)
+(A large air tight bag of weed, image from Cannagrowers on Instagram)

-3) Vacuum sealed clothing bags, the kind where the air is sucked out by a vacuum cleaner nozzle, are yet another stash storage idea.
-Larger bags like these would probably be best for growers or dispensaries because you can literally store pounds and pounds of marijuana in these – they’re pretty much jumbo-sized food storage bags.
+3) Clothing bags, the kind where the air is sucked out by a vacuum cleaner nozzle, are yet another way to store cannabis.
+They keep the moisture level down, humidity factors are a non-issue, and they can save more space than a bunch of mason jars on a shelf.
+Larger bags like these are great for long term storage, but would probably be best for growers or dispensaries because you can literally store pounds and pounds of marijuana in these – they’re pretty much jumbo-sized food storage bags.
 You can stack the big bags of buds on shelving units or in storage totes.
+This is great, too, because it's better to have a dark place to store weed.
 Being that, even in places where medical and recreational weed is legal, you still have limits on how much you can possess at any one time, these larger sealed storage bags are probably impractical for most consumers.

 4) Commercial cannabis-industry specific containers like Infinity Jars - opaque ultraviolet glass jars that are airtight, light-proof, and scent proof - or CVault humidity-controlled curing and storage containers, are fast-becoming standards for long-term weed storage.
-They understandably cost more than simple, plain old Mason or Ball canning jars, but are better designed for your long-term marijuana storage needs.
-Infinity jars run from $8 for 5ml (between 1/8 and ¼ ounce) on up to $24 for a 500 ml (about 16 ½ oz, just over a pound).
+They understandably cost more than your simple, plain old Ball or mason jar, but are better designed for your long term storage needs.
+Infinity jars run from $8 for 5ml (between 1/8 and ¼ ounce) on up to $29 for a 1L (about 34 fl oz).
 CVault curing and storage containers run from $39.99 for a 2-liter (3 - 4oz) unit up to $129.99 for a 21-liter model.
 There are also Boveda dehumidification packs that are a bit like the silicone gel packs you find in clothing and leather to keep them fresh and not musty smelling; the Boveda packets utilize salts and water absorbent beads, and can be used in conjunction with a number of pot storage containers to keep excess moisture away from your marijuana.
 Boveda packets are sold according to humidity level control from 32% Rh (relative humidity) for coffees and teas up to 84% for tobacco humidors… and weed; they range in price from $12.99 for an 8-gram 10 pack to $349.99 for 100 units of 84% Rh packets.
 Each of the above – and there are other commercial storage options that work as well as these - come in a variety of sizes tailored to the amount and purpose of your weed storage.

 (Boveda humidity packs, image source: 420 Stock on Instagram)